 Counter steering is an amazing technique used by many bike riders, and is very useful when making a quick turn and doing some bike stunts.
 The very first thing you should know is, counter steering looks counter intuitive, you turn the handlebars to the left, but the motorcycle makes a quick right turn.
 Can you guess what is the physics behind this strange phenomenon?
 In this article I will explain to you the interesting physics behind the counter steering.

 How do you normally turn the vehicle?
 You turn the handlebars, to balance the torque produced by the centripetal force just lean the motorcycle, you also have to adjust the body position to achieve the lean of the motorcycle.
-The important thing here is that the handlebars turning and the leaning operation happen simultaneously and are in perfect balance
+The important thing here is that the handlebars turning and the leaning operation happen simultaneously and are in perfect balance.
+A centripetal force is needed for any object to make a turn.
+This centripetal force is provided by the frictional force between the tire and the road (refer fig 3).

 In counter steering you turn the handlebars but you do not lean the motorcycle.
 Obviously, this is an unstable condition.
 The torque produced by the centripetal force will topple the motorcycle in the opposite direction.
 In short, the motorcycle achieves a lean in the opposite direction for a moment.
 This lean is sufficient to achieve a perfect turn in the opposite direction.
 According to me one thing to be noted here is that during the lean operation, the driver cleverly adjusts the angle of the handlebars so that it is suitable for a perfect no-slip condition.